collinalexbell/HackMatrix/game-design.md

 Attention will increase love.
 In a way, attention is love.

+### What do I love about v1?
+- It is the first software creation of mine that has recieve 100k views and 10k likes.
+- It replaces my desktop environment
+- It gives me hope for the future off computing
+- I love that it is written in C++
+- I love that I understand how it works
+- I love that its design is rooted in many years of thought
+- I love that it wwill evolve to help me with robotics

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.